andrehe001/aad-coach/README.md

 * Narrative: It was all deleted after the most important team member left the team - it was his last fight -.-
 * Tech: Terraform templates are already there, just needs to be executed

-#### 2. Phase: Scaling
-* Narrative: A bunch of tweets are hitting up right after going online again - alle your fans in the world are trying to access the side again
-* Tech: Scale pod and node count automatically

-#### 3. Phase: Change
+#### 2. Phase: Change
 * Narrative: Multiple support tickets are coming up, asking for a feature which was already there last week.
 It seems the deployment was not using the latest codebase.
 * Tech: Deploy new version of code without any downtime
+* Builtin Challenge: Learn how to define readiness probes, initialDelaySeconds and upgrade strategy.
+Learn how to build and deploy containers using github actions.

-#### 4. Phase: Monitoring
+#### 3. Phase: Monitoring
 *AWS is doing a decoupling phase here - we are thinking about replacing it with this monitoring phase*
-* Narrative: Understand performance metrics of your application, identify issues and ensure economic scaling
+* Narrative: Understand performance metrics of your application, identify issues and ensure economic scaling.
 * Tech: Ensure resource quotas and vm types that are just big enough and scale fast.
-Potentially evaluate virtual nodes? ich wollte auch gerade zu klein gesetzte resource limits setzen damit die container unter hoher Memory Last gekillt werden
+* Tech: Use application insights codeless attach to evaluate performance inside the cluster.
+* Builtin Challenge: The resource quota for some pods will be too small (pods get kill) and others will be too big (waste).

+#### 4. Phase: Scaling
+* Narrative: A bunch of tweets are hitting up right after going online again - alle your fans in the world are trying to access the side again.
+KubeCost https://github.com/hjacobs/kube-resource-report will be used for measuring economics.
+* Tech: Potentially evaluate virtual nodes?
+* Tech: Scale pod and node count automatically

 #### 5. Phase: Security
 * Narrative: We got an email - a hacker want 1 million dollor from us, otherwise he will